arjunkumargiri07/python-learning-journey/Day 01/README.md

 4.Comments<br>
 Studied the importance of comments in programming for improving code readability and documentation.

-Types of comments:
+Types of comments:<br>
--Single-line comments
+-Single-line comments<br>
--Multi-line comments
+-Multi-line comments<br>
 <br>
-Practice Exercises Completed
+Practice Exercises Completed<br>
-Printed the "Twinkle Twinkle Little Star" poem.
+Printed the "Twinkle Twinkle Little Star" poem.<br>
-Installed and used an external Python module.
+Installed and used an external Python module.<br>
-Explored the use of the OS module.
+Explored the use of the OS module.<br>
-Printed the contents of a directory using Python.
+Printed the contents of a directory using Python.<br>

 Author